Best Fishing in Oregon

 Once autumn temperatures start to drop, trout will again be available closer to the surface – especially those new stockers.

-One final location tip: When it’s windy, the fish seem to get pushed to the area around Boat Ramp A on the southeast end of the lake.
+One final location tip: When it’s windy, the fish seem to concentrate Boat Ramp A on the southeast end of the lake.

 How to Catch Them – Still Fishing and Trolling